lappang-cheung/shopifywebapi/readme.md

 Project link: <n/a>

-Notes:
+Features:
-- The application uses local json server is on port 3000 and graphql is on port 4000
+- GraphQL explorer is running on port 4000
+- MongoDB for storing the data in real time
+- Jest test cases has been created to test the CRUD functionality

+Note(s):
+- To run the testcases, please first update the ID accordingly and then type "npm run test"